 Eldorado National Forest: The Eldorado released its Draft Record of Decision and Final Environmental Impact Statement (FEIS) on October 31, 2018.
 The Forest Service held an objection meeting in March 2019 and is currently working on finalizing the plan.

 The Lake Tahoe Basin Management Unit (LTBMU) is also working on a winter travel plan.
 Although the LTBMU is in the same neighborhood as the 5 forests listed above, its winter travel planning process is not part of the same coordinated effort outlined above.
 However, we are also actively engaged in travel planning on this forest.
 The LTBMU published a Proposed Action on September 2019, comments are due November 19.

-Shoshone National Forest: Draft Environmental Impact Statement to be published in late 2018, followed by a public comment period.
+Shoshone National Forest: Draft Environmental Impact Statement to be published in 2020, followed by a public comment period.

 The Natural Resources Management Act (Public Lands Package) passes Congress, things are looking promising on the Tahoe National Forest, and we're hiring a new Executive Director!